IvanXie416/IvanXie416.github.io/index.md

 <br>

-My research focuses on **Robotic Manipulation, Tactile Perception, 3D Vision and Affective Computing.**
+My research focuses on **Robotic Manipulation, Tactile Perception and 3D Vision.**
 Feel free to reach out for collaboration and discussion of research ideas (Email: ivanxie416[at]gmail.com).